Advertisement

 BalletX dancers Jerard Palazo and Francesca Forcella in Stina Quagebeur’s ‘Everything InBetween’ at the Wilma.
 (Photo by Vikki Sloviter for BalletX.)

-Michael Korsch’s lighting keeps most of the stage in darkness, until spectral figures began to emerge in the background, gradually taking on substance.
+Michael Korsch’s lighting keeps most of the stage in darkness, until spectral figures begin to emerge in the background, gradually taking on substance.
 The company, in costume designer Benjamin Burton’s simple blue and green shirts and pants, crowds around the couple on the couch, then breaks apart.
-In pairs and solos they play out the stories of the couple to composer Jeremy Birchall’s mournful, minimalist music.
+In pairs and solos, they play out the stories of the couple to composer Jeremy Birchall’s mournful, minimalist music.
 Sharp pokes become gentle pats in the push and pull of a relationship at odds.

 In a defining party scene that brightens the stage, Palazo makes himself the center of attention, dancing with everyone and doing a quick, showy solo while Forcella ghosts through the crowd on the outside, watching him.
 They meet, break apart again, and at the end, they remain torn between their love and their pain.
 Masterful.